ecupaio/personal-site/_services/web-development.md

   text: <i class="fa fa-chalkboard-teacher"></i>
   icon: You will receive written guidance and a training on how to update every bit of content on your site.
 ---
+My stack
+I use a combination of Jekyll, Forestry.io, and Github to create sites quickly with a fully customized content management system (CMS) and free hosting.
+Wordpress and Drupal use insecure codebases with a menagerie of plugins that can crash your site at any moment.
+What I built will allow you to control and create your content without the headaches and fees of the websites of old.
+My stack is known as a JAMstack, a modern way of website development and deployment,  but all you need to know is that your website won’t crash and you have control over your content.